 For his entire life, Arnold Blue has been kept sheltered from the world around him.
 He has no hobbies, no friends and isn’t particularly close with his family.
-Instead, he spends most of his time daydreaming of being someone else, a person brave enough to make new friends, try new things, or even approach girls.
-All of his shortcomings will be rendered meaningless however, when Arnold uncovers a terrible truth that hits very close to home.
+Instead, he spends most of his time daydreaming of a different life as someone else brave enough to make new friends, try new things, or even approach girls.
+All of his desires will be rendered meaningless however, when Arnold uncovers a terrible truth that hits very close to home.
 It leaves him questioning everything he thinks is real and ignites a fire inside him.

 Set in a contemporary fantasy world, The Tower of Blue is an eccentric story for anyone who has ever struggled to find their voice or felt like it didn’t matter.
 It explores themes of fractured family dynamics, growing up alone, and letting go of old beliefs.